fa11enangel/hugo-theme-tailwindcss-starter/readme.md

 # Hugo Starter Theme with Tailwindcss

+This is a fork from [dirkolbrich/hugo-theme-tailwindcss-starer](https://github.com/dirkolbrich/hugo-theme-tailwindcss-starter) with some changes which were important for me.

 Starter files for a Hugo theme with Tailwindcss.

 - set up to use [Tailwindcss](https://tailwindcss.com) - v1.1.4